ProjectOpenSea/seadrop/src-upgradeable/README.md

 ## Usage

-The package shares the same directory layout as the main SeaDrop package, but every file and contract has the suffix `Upgradeable`.
+The package shares the same directory layout as the main RaribleDrop package, but every file and contract has the suffix `Upgradeable`.

 Constructors are replaced by internal initializer functions following the naming convention `__{ContractName}_init`.